Jack Hynes (soccer)

-John Hynes (1920 – August 3, 2013) was a Scottish-born American soccer forward.
+John Hynes (1920 – 3 August 2013) was an American soccer forward.
 He spent over twenty years in the American Soccer League, twice earning league MVP recognition.
-In 1949, he earned four caps with the U.S. national team.
+In 1949, he earned four caps with the United States men's national soccer team.
 In addition to playing professional soccer, Hynes was a New York City fireman from 1947 to 1975 and served in the U.S. Army in World War II.
 He is a member of the National Soccer Hall of Fame.

 Playing career

 Hynes emigrated to the United States from Scotland when he was thirteen years old.
 When he arrived in the U.S., he entered Curtis High School on Staten Island, New York.
 He played on the Curtis soccer team, spending two seasons as the team captain.
 However, he did not confine himself to high school soccer, but also played for the professional Brooklyn St. Mary's Celtic of the American Soccer League (ASL).
-In 1938, Brooklyn went to the National Challenge Cup where the team lost the home and away series to Chicago Sparta, 8-0 on aggregate.
+In 1938, Brooklyn went to the National Challenge Cup where the team lost the home and away series to Chicago Sparta, 8–0 on aggregate.
 Hynes came on as a substitute in the game in Chicago.
 After the National Cup, Hynes moved to Swedish F.C. which played in the National Soccer League of New York.
 In 1940, Swedish F.C. won both the league and cup titles.
 They repeated the cup title in 1941, the same year that Hynes moved back to the ASL where he joined the New York Americans.
 While Hynes began his career as an amateur, he received a nominal payment for games and in 1939 the president of USSF declared Hynes and fellow Swedish F.C. player, Gene Olaff, to be professionals.

 Hynes spent only two years with the Americans before joining the U.S. Army's 80th Division during World War II.
+He received a Purple Heart for his service.
 Despite significant wounds received during the Battle of the Bulge, Hynes recovered and rejoined the Americans with whom he played until 1952.
 He then signed with Brookhattan, but in 1954, he moved across town to Brooklyn Hakoah.
 In 1956, he was named the ASL MVP.
 The next season, Hakoah won the ASL championship.
 Despite these achievements, Hynes moved back to Brookhattan in 1957.
 He was once again the league MVP and second on the league's scoring list.
 In 1959, Hynes made one last move, this time to Colombo, an expansion ASL club in Brooklyn.
-Hynes both played and coached Colombo, but the team lasted only the 1959-1960 season before folding.
+Hynes both played and coached Colombo, but the team lasted only the 1959–1960 season before folding.
 Despite being a first year team, Colombo won the ASL championship.
 By this time Hynes legs were failing and a fifth operation on his knees led him to retire from playing professionally.